What is Acwa?

 European Bank for Reconstruction and Development

-The European Bank for Reconstruction and Development (EBRD) is a multilateral bank committed to the development of market-oriented economies and the promotion of private and entrepreneurial initiatives.
+The European Bank for Reconstruction and Development (EBRD) is a multilateral bank dedicated to fostering market-oriented economies and promoting private and entrepreneurial initiatives in its countries of operation.

 What's next for Acwa?